LapisHusky/owopserver/readme.md

 This is a server for https://ourworldofpixels.com.
 It's written in Node.js and designed to be more performant than other js OWOP servers out there.

 ## How to use
-1. Install Node.js and Yarn (recommended to use Node 18.17.0, and the latest version of Yarn, 1.22.19 as I'm writing this)
+1. Install Node.js and pnpm
 2. Clone or download this repo
 3. Rename .env.example to .env, then configure the variables inside of it according to the comments
 4. If you wish, configure some other server properties in config.json
-5. Run `yarn install` from a command prompt in the server directory
+5. Run `pnpm install` from a command prompt in the server directory
-6. Run `yarn start` to start the server
+6. Run `pnpm run start` to start the server

 ## About
 I made this mostly as a fun project to see if I could.
 I've coded in OWOP for a decent amount of time, but only ever from the client's side.